BipulRaman/DemoMCP/MCPDemo/MCP.http/README.md

 ## Testing

-Use the included `MCP.sse.http` file with Visual Studio or VS Code REST Client extension to test all endpoints.
+Use the included `MCP.http.http` file with Visual Studio or VS Code REST Client extension to test all endpoints.

 For streaming testing, use:
 - Browser Fetch API with ReadableStream